Robbie Grossman Preview, Player Props: Rangers vs. Mets

 Robbie Grossman At The Plate

-- Grossman has driven in a run in 23 games this season (25.8%), including 10 games with more than one RBI (11.2%).
-He has also driven in three or more of his team's runs in five contests.
+- Grossman has driven home a run in 24 games this year (26.7%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.